-- The average daily time cost of a commute into London is nearly two and a half hours per day when you combine the rail commute, travel to/from home to the station, and connecting London Underground travel to the office.
+- The average daily time spent commuting is just shy of two and a half hours at 143 minutes, which accounts for the rail commute, travel to/from home to the station, and connecting London Underground travel to the office.

-- For parents, commuting time requires additional wrap around child care time and costs.
-The average cost of wrap around child care for London commuters is £12.17 per day or £2,873 per year.
-This equates to an average of 10% of employees net post tax annual salary.
+- For some parents, commuting time requires additional wrap around childcare time and costs.
+The average cost of wrap around childcare for London commuters is £12.60 per day and £2,937 over the course of the year.
+This means that 7.7% of employees net salary is spent on childcare.

-The financial, time, and health and welfare benefits to employees are considerable.
-We believe happier, healthier, and more financially secure employees are a great thing for industry.
+We believe happier, healthier, and more financially secure employees are a great thing for any industry.
 In our case as a PR company, we believe that the real winners are our clients because they get to work with the very best people we can attract, not just those who can do a daily London commute.